-2. The Event Chair and the Event Secretary for the UKC Non-licensed match must be members of the applicant club and must perform these duties.
+2. The Match Chair and the Match Secretary for the UKC Non-licensed match must be members of the applicant club and must perform these duties.
 Event Managers may not be hired by an applicant club to conduct a non-licensed Match event.

 3. The club must furnish UKC with an official advertisement for its event at least 14 days prior to the Match event.
-(Flyers, e-mails, web sites, new papers etc.).
+(Flyers, e-mails, web sites, newspapers etc.).
 A club that is committed to hosting UKC events should make every attempt to bring this opportunity to the public.
 Official advertising of events is a necessary step when offering competitive trials and shows.
 UKC events are open to anyone eligible and in good standing with the UKC.

-- 1. Awards.
+1. Awards.
 A list of all awards to be presented at the event (if the club is offering them).
 If no awards are being offered, this must be stated.

 2. Move-up policy.
 A copy of the club’s move-up policy for the event.

 4. Refund Policy.
 A copy of the club’s refund policy (if no refunds are allowed, this must also be stated).

 5. Show Veterinarian.
 The name and address of the Veterinarian along with directions from the show site to the clinic.
 Indicate whether the Vet will be in attendance or on call.